 Our qualified hygienists and therapists help to lessen your risk of developing gum disease by removing plaque and tartar deposits.
 The early stage of gum disease, gingivitis, needs to be treated to avoid tooth loss later.

-If you wish, at SpaDental you may see a hygienist or therapist without seeing a dentist first.
+At SpaDental you may make an appointment to see a hygienist or therapist without seeing a dentist first.

 The hygienist’s role may include the following: